dmijatovic/dv4all-wcp/components/src/input/README.md

-# Custom input web component
+# Custom text input web component

 This web components extends generic HTMLElement.
 It has shadowRoot.
 In the shadowRoot default input element is styled.
 For this web component custom class was created to propagate value to the input element wrapped. in addition